nomad5modules/CircularProgressView/README.md

 > The fade in and fade out time, can be set to -1 to ignore fading

 ## Example Application
 * An example application is included in the github repository.
-It can also be downloaded from the playstore soon.
+It can also be downloaded from the playstore here https://play.google.com/store/apps/details?id=momentum.circularprogress

 ## Precompiled AAR
 You can download the latest precompiled version here https://github.com/momentumlab/CircularProgressView/blob/master/aar/circularprogressview-v1.0.2.aar